| | |

 The bus left about 15 minutes after the ferry docked and had plenty of space underneath for my bags.
 The buses are timed to meet incoming ferries and will wait if there’s a delay, so there’s no need to stress about tight connections.

 Pay in cash once you’re on board.
-A conductor will come round after departure to collect your fare.
+A conductor will come round after departure to collect your fare so don’t worry about paying the driver as you board.

 Batsi has plenty of accommodation but be warned, staying right in the centre can be noisy at night.
 With bars and restaurants lining the seafront, the buzz that makes Batsi such a fun place in the evening can also make it hard to get a good night’s sleep.